 The federal Medicare program provides health care coverage for people age 65 and older.
 Individuals under age 65 with disabilities are also covered, however, only after they have received Social Security disability benefits for two years.
-Although Medicare

-35Office of Policy and Management, Policy Development and Planning Division, 2012 is the major health insurance program for older adults and certain persons with disabilities, it does not cover LTSS costs.
+Although Medicare is the major health insurance program for older adults and certain persons with disabilities, it does not cover LTSS costs.
 Medicare covers medically necessary care and focuses on medical acute care, such as doctor visits, drugs, and hospital stays.
 Medicare covers nursing facility stays for no more than 100 days following a hospital stay of at least three days, paying for all of the first 20 days and a portion of the next 80 days.
 Assisted living costs are not covered.
 With regard to home health care, coverage is limited by type and duration.
 For homebound persons needing part-time skilled nursing care or physical therapy services, Medicare pays for home health care, including personal care services provided by home health aides.